mit212/lab9_2025/README.md

 </details>

 In this lab, you will experiment with machine learning techniques on your own.
-Please submit a PDF of the screenshots and answers on Canvas **by April 14 11:59pm**.
+Please submit a PDF of the screenshots and answers on Canvas **by Sunday, April 13, 11:59pm**.
 If you have any questions, feel free to reach out to the staff on Piazza.

 ## 1 Software Set Up